bkushigian/bkushigian.github.io/_posts/2024-07-09-poker-diaries-volume-3.md

 relatively close to the expected outcome.

 For instance, flipping a coin for $1 has much lower variance than flipping a coin for $1,000,000.
-Both have a mean of $0 (I win and lose half the time in both scenarios), but the outcomes of the flip for $1,000,000 are 1,000,000 times further away from the mean of $0 than the outcomes of the flip for $1.
+Both have an expected value of $0 (I win and lose half the time in both scenarios), but the outcomes of the flip for $1,000,000 are 1,000,000 times further away from the mean of $0 than the outcomes of the flip for $1.

-We measure variance in poker winrates in terms of bb/100.
-On average, no limit holdem winrates have about 100bb/100 variance.
+We measure the amount of variance in poker winrates with _standard deviation_, which is in units of bb/100.
+On average, no limit holdem winrates have a standard deviation of about 100bb/100.
 This means that every hundred hands we are 70% confident that our results will be within 100bb of our expected winrate.
 That's actually pretty crazy: 30% of the time we will be a buyin above or a buyin below our expected win rate!

 We can visualize variance using the [Prime Dope variance calculator][prime-dope].
 Prime dope simulates playing a bunch of poker hands, modeled as a distribution